a1usha/NSU_project_v2.0/README.md

 A standard developer kit will be used to develop a mobile application (java/kotlin, android studio, etc) - *specific libraries and frameworks will appear here later...*

+## Current workflow
+Settlement of administrative issues - Alex U. and Valerie K. (a letter with a description of the project and requirements was handed over to the university administration, at the moment we are awaiting a response)

+Collecting data to train the model - Alex U.

+Mobile app prototyping - Dmitry Z. (adding a map of the university with the ability to change scale)

+Preparing tools and setting up an environment for backend development - Artur Y. and Vladislav N.

+Conducting a survey on the possible functionality of the application among university students - Alex U. and Valerie K.

+Analysis of the received survey results - Alex U.

 ## Release dates
 Prototype - end of semester